 Keep a tracking sheet right next to your changing table and track each diaper.

 In the first couple of days, you’re only going to see one or two wet diapers.
 Totally normal.
 By day six, you should be seeing about six wet diapers a day.
 As for dirty diapers, the black stool she scared you with as on the first day should start transitioning to yellow.
 This is a very good sign.
 Around the time you see six wets a day, you should see about 4 dirties a day.

 A hungry baby is not a happy baby.
-If your baby is content after a feeding, chances are he got enough to eat.
+If your baby is content after a feeding, chances are she got enough to eat.

 This could be a growth spurt; and when babies hit growth spurts, they want to nurse more often… and usually more at a time.
-Or he may just be hungrier than usual today.
+Or she may just be hungrier than usual today.
 Don’t you ever have those days when you just want to eat?

 You should be feeding your newborn 8-12 times in a 24 hour period.
 While you’re tracking wet and dirty diapers, it’s also a good idea to keep a log of nursing frequency.

-- What time did he start?
+- What time did she start?

-- What time did he stop?
+- What time did she stop?

-- Which side did he nurse from?
+- Which side did she nurse from?

-- Was he content afterwards?
+- Was she content afterward?

-- Did he burp?
+- Did she burp?

-It’s easy to get wrapped up in the panic of “Did I just feed him enough?”
+It’s easy to get wrapped up in the panic of “Did I just feed her enough?”
 Try to remember that this one feeding isn’t what you need to be worried about.
 What does the pattern look like?
 Don’t trust your memory here, you need to be able to see it.
 This is why it’s so important to write it down!